changlinli/intro-to-technical-ai-safety-slides/basic_linear_algebra_exercises/exercises.md

 (just reading down the second column).

-**Again to emphasize, a matrix is a lookup table for a particular linear function!** Every column of a matrix tells us what some basis vector
+**Again to emphasize, a matrix is a lookup table for a particular linear function!** Every column of a matrix tells us what some basis vector is mapped to as a linear combination of another set of basis vectors.

 *Exercise*:

-> Using the matrix as a lookup table for some function $f$, can you calculate
+> Using the above matrix as a lookup table for some function $f$ with the
+> standard basis vectors for domain and codomain, can you calculate what the
-> what the vector $(5, 5)$ is mapped to?
+> vector $(5, 5)$ is mapped to?

 <details>
 <summary>Solution</summary>